talwrii/yt-cli-rmt-guide/README.md

 This pages describes how to remotely control youtube running within a browser from the command-line.

-In practice this sort of script may not be used directly from the command-line but rather attached to a [keyboard shortcut](https://en.wikipedia.org/wiki/Keyboard_shortcut) or run from another script that forms a larger process.
+In practice,this sort of script may not be used directly from the command-line but rather attached to a [keyboard shortcut](https://en.wikipedia.org/wiki/Keyboard_shortcut) or run from another script which caries out a task.

 This approach only works for Linux due to the limitations of the Chrome extension it uses.
-If you have programming experience you may be able to adapt the approach for another operating system.
-I would direct anyone interested in doing this to [mozeidon](https://github.com/egovelox/mozeidon/) as an example of a remote control from *Chrome* which can be run from the command-line.
+If you have programming experience you may be able to adapt this plugin ti another operating system.
+I would direct anyone interested in doing this to [mozeidon](https://github.com/egovelox/mozeidon/) as an example of a remote control from *Chrome itself* which can be run from the command-line.

-This approach only works for Chromium-based browsers.
-I got it working with Brave, but Vivalid is another Chrome-based browser.
+The approach presented here only works for Chromium-based browsers.
+I got it working with Brave, but Vivaldi is another Chrome-based browser.

 # How this works
-This entire page is effectively alternative and more complete documentation for [streamkeys](https://github.com/berrberr/streamkeys) which, almost incidentally provides this feature.
-This page, however, focuses on command-line usage for Linux - documents and works around some issues in streamkeys, and is an easy-to-find article on the topic of controlling youtube from the command-line.
+This entire page is effectively alternative and more complete documentation for [streamkeys](https://github.com/berrberr/streamkeys) which, almost incidentally, provides the features we need.
+This page focuses on command-line usage for Linux,  documents and works around some issues in streamkeys, and is an easy-to-find article on the topic of controlling YouTube from the command-line.

-Streamkeys was written with the intention of controlling youtube, or other media players, running with Chrome from any other tabs.
-However, incidentally it also provides support for MPRIS which is a generally linux protocol for controlling multimedia players from the command-line.
-This standard can be used to cotrol youtube playback from the command-line.
+Streamkeys was written with the intention of controlling YouTube or other media websites running withi.
+Chrome from any other tabs.
+However, incidentally, it also provides support for MPRIS which is a generally Linux protocol for controlling multimedia players from the other programs.
+This standard can be used to cotrol youtube playback from the command-line, using playbackctl.

 You can do things like:
 * Stop the player